AvaTrade Stock Index Trading

 - FTSE 100 – The FTSE 100 is a collection of 100 of the largest publicly-traded UK companies

 - DJ EURO STOXX 50 – Euro Stoxx 50 collects together 50 of the largest European companies’ share value

 - NIFTY 50 – A representation of 50 major companies traded on the National Stock Exchange of India

-Our Trading Conditions page details the full range of indices on offer, including spreads, trading hours and lot sizes.
+Our Trading Conditions page details the full range of indices on offer, including spreads, market hours and lot sizes.